-Bee precaution: Make applications when bees are not actively foraging by applying during the early morning or during evening hours.
-Be aware of bee hazard resulting from a cool evening and/or morning dew.
-Remove bee shelters during and for 2-3 days following application.
-Do not apply ai)/a per season
+Beeprecaution: Makeapplications when bees are not actively for a ging by applying during the early morning or during even inghours.
+Beaware of bee hazarchesulting from a cooleven ing and/ormoving dew.
+Remove bees helters during and for 2-3 days following application.
+Do not apply directly to bee shelters.